Abereiddy: The Blue Lagoon

 Nearby are the ruins of the 'Blue Lagoon', a small slate quarry, now flooded by the sea having broken in.
 Initially slate was exported across Abereiddy beach, but later through a tramway to the harbour at Porthgain a couple of miles to the North.
 Although never as large a quarry as even those nearer Porthgain itself, it did operate a steam-hauled lift.
 Ruins of a small group of slate houses known as The Street remain near the beach.
 These were houses built for the quarry workers of the Blue Lagoon and were only abandoned after a flood in the early 20th century.

 The Blue Lagoon is 25m deep, according to a nearby Pembrokeshire National Park information board.
 Despite the name, the water is always a distinct greenish hue, owing to the mineral content within the quarry.
-The lagoon is a favourite for adventure groups practising coasteering, and also diving when the weather is bad.
+The lagoon is a favourite for adventure groups practising coasteering and diving.